Skip to main content

 Distributed key generation is a cryptographic process that allows multiple parties to create and use a shared key without any one party holding the full secret key.

-For general background, see Distributed key generation on Wikipedia.
+For general background, see Distributed key generation on Wikipedia and SSV Network Tech Overview.

 Documentation flow

-- Use Update Owner Nonce in Key Shares or Change Operator Set and Reshare Validator Key Shares only when you need those maintenance flows.
+6. Use Update Owner Nonce in Key Shares or Change Operator Set and Reshare Validator Key Shares only when you need those follow-up maintenance flows.

-If you are an operator enabling DKG support, see Enabling DKG.
+If you are an operator enabling DKG, see Enabling DKG.

 Flow description

-initmessage, then sends it to all operators. - Each operator verifies the initiator signature, creates its DKG identity, and replies with a signed
+2. Each operator verifies the initiator signature, creates its DKG identity, and replies with a signed exchange message.

 ssv-dkg can manage multiple DKG instances.
 It keeps up to MaxInstances (1024) for up to MaxInstanceTime (5 minutes).
 When a new init arrives, the tool first tries to remove expired instances before accepting the new one.